Joaopsguimaraes/Joaopsguimaraes/README.md

-### Hi there 👋
+👋 Hi there!
+I'm João Guimarães

-I'm João Guimarães, a hands-on Software Engineering, and I've been working in tech since 2018.
+I'm a Software Engineer passionate about building scalable, performant, and user-focused applications.
+I’ve been working in tech since 2018, contributing to solutions that make a real difference for users and businesses.

-### A bit about my journey:
+🚀 A bit about my journey:
-I started my career navigating through different stacks, from Java and C# to JavaScript and modern web frameworks.
-Over time, I specialized in frontend (Angular / React) and backend development (Java / Node), working on projects that impact real users.
+I started my career exploring a variety of technologies, from Java and C# to JavaScript and modern frontend frameworks.
+Over time, I specialized in frontend (Angular, React, Vue) and backend development (Java with Spring Boot, Node.js, NestJS).

+I've worked in companies like:

+Bext: delivering real estate credit simulation tools with Vue.js and TypeScript.

+Emitte: building fiscal and dashboard systems with Next.js and React, integrating complex APIs.

+Kingspan Isoeste: developing fullstack systems across finance, engineering, and sales using Angular, React, and Java, including the creation of a full design system.

-###  Currently working with:
+🧰 Currently working with:
-Angular, React, Java  and NextJs , helping build great digital experiences.
+Frontend: Angular, React, Next.js, Vue

+Backend: Java (Spring Boot), Node.js, NestJS

+Databases: PostgreSQL, MySQL

+Security & Infra: OAuth2, JWT, Docker, AWS

+Tools & Practices: CI/CD, Git, Design Systems, Clean Architecture, DDD, SOLID principles

+🌎 Languages:
+Portuguese (native)

+English (intermediate – good reading and capable of communicating in technical contexts)

+📌 I’m always open to learning new things, contributing to impactful projects, and collaborating with great teams.
+Let’s connect!

 ____